Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Components of Cyber Warfare

 \subsection{Actors}

 Cyber warfare involves a complex ecosystem of actors, each with distinct motivations, resources, and roles.
 States are among the most prominent participants, leveraging cyber operations to protect national interests or disrupt those of adversaries.
 State-sponsored activities often aim to gather intelligence, weaken rivals, or assert dominance in geopolitical contexts.
-For example, the Stuxnet worm, reportedly developed by the U.S. and Israel, targeted Iran's nuclear enrichment facilities, causing physical damage and delaying their program.
-Similarly, China's APT10 group has been linked to cyber-espionage campaigns targeting critical industries worldwide, underscoring how states use cyber capabilities for both defensive and offensive purposes.
+For example, the Stuxnet worm, reportedly developed by the U.S. and Israel, targeted Iran's nuclear enrichment facilities, causing physical damage and delaying their program \cite{farwell2011stuxnet}.
+Similarly, China's APT10 group \cite{sayegh2023spotlight} has been linked to cyber-espionage campaigns targeting critical industries worldwide, underscoring how states use cyber capabilities for both defensive and offensive purposes.

 In addition to states, non-state actors play significant roles in cyber warfare.
-These include hacktivists, such as the group Anonymous, which conducts politically motivated cyber campaigns against governments and corporations.
-Terrorist organizations and independent cybercriminal groups also operate in this domain, often with disruptive or financial goals.
-For example, ISIS has used cyber tools to spread propaganda and recruit members, while REvil, a cybercriminal group, has executed ransomware attacks against corporations, demanding hefty payments to restore operations.
+These include hacktivists, such as the Anonymous group, which conducts politically motivated cyber campaigns against governments and corporations.
+Terrorist organizations and independent cyber-criminal groups also operate in this domain, often with disruptive or financial goals.
+For example, ISIS has used cyber tools to spread propaganda and recruit members, while REvil, a cyber-criminal group, has executed ransomware attacks against corporations, demanding hefty payments to restore operations \cite{sayegh2023revil}.
 Non-state actors can act independently or as proxies for states, further complicating attribution and response.

-Alliances, such as NATO, represent collective efforts to address the growing threat of cyber warfare.
+Alliances, such as NATO (North Atlantic Treaty Organization), represent collective efforts to address the growing threat of cyber warfare.
 These entities facilitate coordination among member states for both cyber defense and offensive measures.
-For example, NATO's cyber defense pledge emphasizes collective responsibility in strengthening cybersecurity in its members, while NATO' cyber exercises simulate attacks to improve preparedness.
-Such alliances are crucial for the coordination of resources, the sharing of intelligence, and the effective response to transnational cyber threats.
+For example, NATO's cyber defense pledge emphasizes collective responsibility in strengthening cybersecurity in its members, while NATO's cyber exercises simulate attacks to improve preparedness.
+Such alliances are crucial for coordinating resources, sharing intelligence, and responding effectively to transnational cyber threats.